 A favorite mountain destination for nature lovers and fans of alternative sports and families, Lake Plastira, at an altitude of 750 m.
 Southwest of the Prefecture of Karditsa, is surrounded by 18 beautiful and picturesque villages and has a developed tourist infrastructure.

-Do not leave a single meter unexplored than the 55 km required to complete the tour of the lake, which has an area of about 25,000 acres.
+Do not leave a single meter unexplored than the 55 km required to complete the laketour, which has an area of about 25,000 acres.
 Neochori – the most developed tourist in relation to the other villages – spreads on the slope and offers panoramic views of Lake Plastira.
 Also known as “Paralia”, Kalivia Pezoulas, just a stone’s throw from the lake, on its southwest side, took its name from the one-room makeshift structures made of reeds and mud in which the farmers of the area stored their agricultural products and tools.

-In the village, you will find professionals that organize outdoor activities, such as horse riding and archery, but also many taverns.
+In the village, you will find professionals who organize outdoor activities, such as horse riding and archery, but also many taverns.
 Neraida, among the fir trees, at an altitude of 1,120 m.
-And overlooking the lake that will take your breath away, is offered for routes to the fountain of Alexander or the Church of Genesis Theotokos (16th century) 3 km northeast of the village.
+And overlooking the lake that will take your breath away, is offered routes to the fountain of Alexander or the Church of Genesis Theotokos (16th century) 3 km northeast of the village.

-Kastania, hidden in an area overgrown with fir trees, is the ideal destination for campers, as there are organized camping in the area.
+Kastania, hidden in an area overgrown with fir trees, is the ideal destination for campers, as there is organized camping in the area.
 Do not leave here if you do not see up close one of the three remaining tsarouchia handicrafts in Greece.
 In the village, there are rooms for rent and a community guest house.
 Other beautiful villages are Pezoula, built on the banks of the Great River, with the houses of the settlement spread on both sides of the ravine with chestnuts, firs, and oaks, and Belokomyti, perched on a picturesque slope of Agrafa, with the stone houses, flowered courtyards, and wood-carved balconies to “decorate” its narrow streets.

 The 46 mountainous stone-built villages in the north of Ioannina, between Mitsikeli and Tymfi (or Gamila), against the backdrop of the imposing ravine of Vikos, “beyond the mountain” as evidenced by their Slavic name, are divided into West, East, and Central Zagori and it seems that they are set to surpass each other in picturesqueness and tourist infrastructure.